School Field Trip Programs

 Sweetwater Creek State Park is 2,549 acres of beautiful wilderness only 15 miles west of Atlanta near Lithia Springs.
 It is best known for the ruins of the Civil War era New Manchester textile mill and the mile-long stretch of whitewater rapids along the creek Our park also offers school children a chance to bring their classroom studies to life.
 All Ranger-led school programs are correlated with the Georgia Performance Standards.

-The park has 8 picnic shelters, an outdoor classroom, and an Interpretive Center open from 9am-5pm.
+The park has 8 picnic shelters and an Interpretive Center.

 SCHOOL PROGRAMS AVAILABLE AT SWEETWATER CREEK: